oldarmyc/callback/README.md

-Drone Callback
+Callback
 ==============

-Small application to handle drone notifies, and initiate tower job template to deploy application
+Small application to handle drone notifies to initiate an Ansible tower job template to automatically deploy application